 Publication Date: August 2021

-Keywords: Common learning, Learning efficiency, Comparison of information structures
+Keywords: Common learning, Speed of learning, Higher-order beliefs, Comparison of information structures

 JEL Classification Codes: D80, D83, C70